Resume your regular systemic medications and start any additional medication given to you on discharge.

 Do not do aerobics/yoga/swimming, or play contact sports until your eye surgeon says you can.
 Complete visual recovery may take 3-5 weeks.
 The final spectacle prescription is given 3 to 4 weeks after the surgery.

 You can watch television even on the day of surgery if and for as long as you are comfortable.
 You can start reading even on the day of surgery with your old glasses if you are comfortable.

-All patients must be seen the day after surgery by one of our team of doctor.
+All patients must be seen the day after surgery by one of our team of doctors.
 Someone else should drive.
 Bring all medications and instruction sheets to every post-operative visit.
 You may require laser treatment in the post operative period as advised by your doctor.

 In case of silicon oil implant surgery, you will require silicon oil removal at a later stage.